rosaliedewinther/rosaliedewinther.github.io/content/posts/Principal component analysis of League of Legends champions.md

 * Win rate by game duration timespans
 * Game duration
-* Play rate by top players (approximately top 1% of the player base)
+* Play rate by top players (best at the champion)
 * Win rate of top players
 * Average rank of top players, whether they are top 1% or top 0.001%
 * Play rate
-* Dedication of one trick's, they only play the same champion
+* Dedication of one trick's, whether they only play the same champion
 * Win rate
 * Play rate per role
 * Physical damage